-"This year, more than 50 cocoa producers from Peru participated representing more than 16,000 cooperative members and becoming the largest delegation that has been achieved for a chocolate fair abroad," Pajuelo underlined.
+"This year, more than 50 cacao producers from Peru participated representing more than 16,000 cooperative members and becoming the largest delegation that has been achieved for a chocolate fair abroad," Pajuelo underlined.

-The participating producers come from all the cocoa regions of the Inca country such as: San Martin, Junin, Piura, Amazonas, Cusco, Madre de Dios, Ucayali, Ayacucho, and the VRAEM
+The participating producers come from all the cacao regions of the Inca country such as: San Martin, Junin, Piura, Amazonas, Cusco, Madre de Dios, Ucayali, Ayacucho, and the VRAEM

 , which have the support of the Ministry of Agriculture, APPCacao, the National Commission for Development and Life without Drugs (Devida)